websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/developing-low-code-applications/creating-a-standard-application.md

 * [Creating Table Views](#creating-table-views)
 * [Deploying the Application](#deploying-the-application)

 Here you'll create two simple time off management applications with App Builder, backed by a custom object called Time Off Request.
-The first application is a Time Off Requester widget that just shows an Add Request form.
+The first application is a Time Off Requester widget that shows an Add Request form.
 Users fill out this form when they want to request time off.
 The second application is a Time Off Management application deployed to the Product Menu, where administrative Users can see and manage the Time Off Requests.

 ## Creating a Custom Object